tanmaygar/tanmaygar.github.io/_pages/publications.md

 ---

 ## Areas of Interest
-My academic interest is at the intersection of Machine Learning and Computer Vision.
+My research and academic interest lies at the intersection of Machine Learning and Computer Vision.
 Over time, I've explored the various aspects of this domain, using the latest tools and frameworks.
 Whether it's traditional image processing techniques or advanced deep learning methodologies, I'm always on the lookout for the next challenge in computer vision.
 Feel free to explore my work and reach out for collaborations or discussions!

 ## Publications